calmm-js/documentation/introduction-to-calmm.md

-The concepts **Observable**, **Stream** and **Property** can be directly found in Bacon and [Kefir](http://rpominov.github.io/kefir/#about-observables), but many other observable frameworks, such as Rx, which can considered a lower level framework, do not identify the concepts of streams and properties.
+The concepts **Observable**, **Stream** and **Property** can be directly found in Bacon and [Kefir](http://rpominov.github.io/kefir/#about-observables), but many other observable frameworks, such as Rx, which can be considered as a lower level framework, do not identify the concepts of streams and properties.
 However, in most of those other frameworks it is possible to create observables that have the same or nearly same semantics as streams and properties.
 Cutting a few corners, in Rx, for example, streams can be obtained by applying `.share()` and properties can be obtained by applying `.shareReplay(1)`.

 As the above diagram shows, an **Atom** is also a **Property**.
 In addition to having a current value, an atom also just directly allows the current value to